Skip to Main Navigation

 Economic Outlook

 The national poverty rate surged from 48.4% to 62.8% between 2014/15 and 2019/20.
-The number of poor people increased from 13.1 to 18.9 million, reflecting mostly the impact of Covid 19 on families.
+The number of poor people increased from 13.1 to 18.9 million, reflecting inter alia the impact of COVID-19 on families.
 There has been a disproportionate increase in poverty in urban areas.
-This can be explained by the fact that, while there has been a generalized contraction in consumption, urban areas appear to have been disproportionately impacted by the global pandemic due to larger impacts of reduced mobility and slower economic activity.
+This can be explained by the fact that, while there has been a generalized contraction in consumption, urban areas appear to have been disproportionately impacted by the global pandemic due to more significant impacts of reduced mobility and slower economic activity.
 With regards to inequality, the Gini Coefficient fell from 56.1 to 50.4 between 2014/15 and 2019/20.
 Multidimensional poverty has also worsened.
 The share of households experiencing deprivations rose from 71 to 78.3% between 2014/15 and 2019/20.
 In rural areas, conditions went back to the levels observed in 2002/03, with over 95% of households falling into multidimensional poverty.
 Urban households also saw a sharp increase in multidimensional poverty, from 32% to 46% during the same period.

 Development Challenges

-Despite having one of the fastest-growing economies in Sub-Saharan Africa from 2000-2015, job-creation, poverty reduction, and human capital accumulation are still limited, with most of the substantial wealth generated benefiting limited sections of the economy.
+Despite having one of the fastest-growing economies in Sub-Saharan Africa from 2000-2015, job creation, poverty reduction, and human capital accumulation are still limited, with most of the substantial wealth generated benefiting limited sections of the economy.
 With a human capital index of 0.36, extremely low levels of human capital are a structural constraint to rapid, inclusive, and sustainable growth in Mozambique.
 Basic services in education and health are unevenly delivered across the country, driving spatial inequalities, with limited mechanisms to protect the most vulnerable from the impacts of shocks, thus driving fragility, instability, and violence.

 What's New